About

 Dadzilluh is a system.
 Not a blog.
 Not a magazine.
 A system that helps young dads in four areas:

 Wellness.
-How to stay in shape, stay calm, and stay married when every day feels like a sprint.
-Simple routines.
+How to stay in shape, stay calm, and stay sane when every day feels like a sprint.
+Workouts, sleep guides, mental health resources.
 Real science.
 No bro culture.

 How we rank things

 Every time Dadzilluh ranks products, we use something called Dad Math.
-It's a simple scoring system that weighs the things dads actually care about: does it save time, does it save money, is it easy to set up, and would I recommend it to my buddy.
+It's a scoring system that weighs the things dads actually care about: does it save time, does it save money, is it easy to set up, and would I recommend it to a friend.

 No brand pays for placement.
 If a product is #1 on a list, it's because the Dad Math said so.
 If we earn a commission when you click a link, I say so.
 That's the deal.